 What is South Carolina’s Implied Consent Law?

 Lots of states have implied consent laws.
-Under these laws, by driving on the state’s public roads, you automatically consent to have your breath sample taken in the event that you get pulled over for DUI.
-However, not only must you provide a breath sample; but, if you refuse to do so, you can lose your driver’s license immediately—regardless of whether you were actually driving under the influence.
+Under these laws, by driving on the state’s public roads, you automatically consent to have your breath sample taken if you get pulled over for DUI.
+However, not only must you provide a breath sample, but, if you refuse to do so, you can lose your driver’s license immediately—regardless of whether you were driving under the influence.

 South Carolina’s implied consent law states, in part:

-“A person who drives a motor vehicle in this State is considered to have given consent to chemical tests of the person’s breath, blood, or urine for the purpose of determining the presence of alcohol, drugs, or the combination of alcohol and drugs, if arrested for an offense arising out of acts alleged to have been committed while the person was driving a motor vehicle while under the influence of alcohol, drugs, or a combination of alcohol and drugs. . . .
+“A person who drives a motor vehicle in this State is considered to have given consent to chemical tests of the person’s breath, blood, or urine to determine the presence of alcohol, drugs, or the combination of alcohol and drugs, if arrested for an offense arising out of acts alleged to have been committed while the person was driving a motor vehicle while under the influence of alcohol, drugs, or a combination of alcohol and drugs. . . .
 At the direction of the arresting officer, the person first must be offered a breath test to determine the person’s alcohol concentration.”

 As you can see, South Carolina’s implied consent law technically requires you to submit to a “chemical test” performed by taking a breath, blood, or urine sample.
-However, your arresting officer must offer a breath test first; and, as a practical matter, blood and urine tests are rare—the police cannot force you to provide a sample; and, if you refuse, you will simply be charged with an implied consent violation.
+However, your arresting officer must offer a breath test first.
+As a practical matter, blood and urine tests are rare—the police cannot force you to provide a sample; if you refuse, you will be charged with an implied consent violation.

 What are the Consequences of Violating South Carolina’s Implied Consent Law?

 Violating South Carolina’s implied consent law has two primary consequences.
-First, your driver’s license will be suspended for a minimum of six months, unless you opt to enroll in South Carolina’s Ignition Interlock Device Program.
+First, your driver’s license will be suspended for at least six months unless you enroll in South Carolina’s Ignition Interlock Device Program.
 You will also have to enroll in an Alcohol and Drug Safety Action Program.
-This “administrative” driver’s license suspension happens automatically; and, in order to avoid it, you must either request a hearing before the Office of Motor Vehicle Hearings at the South Carolina DMV or apply for a “temporary alcohol license” within 30 days.
+This “administrative” driver’s license suspension happens automatically, and, to avoid it, you must either request a hearing before the Office of Motor Vehicle Hearings at the South Carolina DMV or apply for a “temporary alcohol license” within 30 days.

-Second, your refusal to submit to a breath test, “may be used against [you] in court.”
-This means that during your DUI case, the prosecutor’s office can point to the fact that you refused the breath test as evidence that you knew you were driving under the influence.
+Second, your refusal to submit to a breath test “may be used against [you] in court.”
+This means that during your DUI case, the prosecutor’s office can point out that you refused the breath test as evidence that you knew you were driving under the influence.
 While you can dispute that this was the case, the presumption that you knew you were driving drunk can be difficult to overcome in many cases.

 What are Possible Defenses to Violations of South Carolina’s Implied Consent Law?

-While South Carolina’s implied consent law is strict, there are a number of possible defenses to alleged implied consent violations.
-Many of these defenses arising out of the legal requirements for lawfully administering a chemical test during or after a DUI traffic stop.
+While South Carolina’s implied consent law is strict, several possible defenses to alleged implied consent violations exist.
+Many of these defenses arise from the legal requirements for lawfully administering a chemical test during or after a DUI traffic stop.
 For example, some of the main requirements include:

-- You do not have to give a breath sample, but if you do you will be charged with an implied consent violation.
+You do not have to give a breath sample, but you will be charged with an implied consent violation if you do.

-- Your driver’s license will be suspended for six months (or you will have to enroll in South Carolina’s Ignition Interlock Device Program) if you refuse the breath test.
+If you refuse the breath test, your driver’s license will be suspended for six months (or you will have to enroll in South Carolina’s Ignition Interlock Device Program).

 What Should I Do if I Have Been Charged with an Implied Consent Violation in South Carolina?

-If you have been charged with an implied consent violation in South Carolina, what should you do?
+What should you do if you have been charged with an implied consent violation in South Carolina?
 The most important thing you can do is to speak with a local DUI defense lawyer promptly.
 You will need to request a hearing in order to try to protect your driver’s license (if it is not already too late), and you will need to begin working on your DUI defense strategy as well.